 By using technology and offering a user-friendly experience, Fundrise remains very transparent about any project updates to their portfolios.

 Betterment, on the other hand, offers a robo-advised investing experience aimed at creating broad portfolios of stocks and bonds.

-The Betterment platform offers some of the most valuable investment features available today.
+The Betterment platform offers some of the most valuable investment features available today, including tax loss harvesting.

 When comparing the two platforms, first write down your goals as an investor.
 For instance, if you would like to own growth or income-producing real estate on a dynamic user-friendly platform, then Fundrise may be a good option for you.

 Fundrise gives you the ability to invest in real estate projects without having to expend a huge amount of capital.

 However, if you are an investor with the goal of building a broad portfolio of stocks or bonds, then Betterment may be for you.
 Betterment is one of the most dynamic robo-advisors available today.